Spain's Top Museums

 Museo de Bellas Artes, Valencia.
 At the edge of the city's Royal Gardens, the MBA is one of the finest smaller collections in Spain.
 It houses masterworks by Ribalta, Velázquez, Ribera, and Goya, and a gallery devoted to 19th-century Valencian painter Joaquin Sorolla.

 Museo Guggenheim, Bilbao.
-Frank Gehry's museum has generated controversy, but many art critics hail it as the first great building of the 21st century.
-Inside, the large spaces showcase international and Spanish art by modern and contemporary painters and sculptors.
-It's easy to combine a several-day visit to Bilbao with a trip to Barcelona.
+Frank Gehry's museum is a work of art in its own right, the first great building of the 21st century.
+Even its detractors now hail it for the transformative impact it has had on what was once a grimy industrial city.
+Inside, the galleries showcase international and Spanish art by modern and contemporary painters and sculptors.
+It's easy to combine a visit of several days to Bilbao with a trip to Barcelona.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013